matteomancini/neurosnippets-hugo-blog/content/about_me.md

 In 2018 I have been awarded a [Sir Henry Wellcome fellowship](https://wellcome.org/grant-funding/people-and-projects/grants-awarded/bamboo-building-meaningful-biomarker-myelin) from the Wellcome Trust for the BaMBoo project, focused on building meaningful biomarkers of myelin.
 In this project, I am working with Polytechnique Montreal, Cardiff University and University of Sussex.
 More details about my career are available on the [research page](../research).

-When I am not thinking about brains, I like playing around with open-source code, travelling (at least once!), diving in Nintendo videogames, reading Hacker News, and taking pictures (usually in this order).
+When I am not thinking about brains, I like playing around with open-source code, travelling (at least when travelling was a thing!), reading Hacker News, looking for old videogames, and taking pictures (usually in this order).
 Other random/fun facts: I have two cats, I am in the very slow process of learning Portuguese and I make/bake/cook stuff.

 ### This blog